 A domestic violence protection order is the most common type and is used to guard against threats and assault.

-With various applications, this protection order demands the respondent not threaten or attack you, bars them from entering your home, or compels them to leave a shared residence.
+With various applications, this protection order demands that the respondent not threaten or attack you, bars them from entering your home, or compels them to leave a shared residence.

 Restraining Orders